muratk5n/thirdwave/en/README.md

 ---

-Canada has lots of hydrocarbons; they can generate H2, and ship it to DE.
+Canada has lots of hydrocarbons; they can generate clean fuel, and ship it to DE.

 ---